 The end goal of Green Ship of the Future is finding and implementing a new fuel that does not affect the climate and the environment to the extent that fuels do today.
 Such a transition could take decades before technology is scaled to the entire global fleet.
 Therefore, energy optimisations will be crucial in the coming years.

-“From a financial perspective it (energy optimisation, ed.) will be even more important than today, because all potential renewable alternatives are projected to be far more expensive than the fuel in use today.
+“From a financial perspective, it (energy optimisation, ed.) will be even more important than today because all potential renewable alternatives are projected to be far more expensive than the fuel in use today.
 Therefore, the future business case of optimising the energy consumption will be superior to today.
-Hence, the investments in technologies today will not only benefit the environment, it is also possible to do it in a way that make short term financial sense,” underlines the report.
+Hence, the investments in technologies today will not only benefit the environment, it is also possible to do it in a way that makes short term financial sense,” underlines the report.

 Source: Green Ship of the Future report